The valuation theory of deeply ramified fields and its connection with defect extensions: Introduction

 \pars If $\chara Kv=p>0$, then (DRvg) certainly holds whenever $vK$ is divisible by $p$.
 We will call $(K,v)$ a \bfind{semitame field} if it satisfies axiom (DRvr) together with: \sn {\bf (DRst)} if $\chara Kv=p>0$, then the value group $vK$ is $p$-divisible.

-\pars We note: \begin{proposition} The properties (DRvg), (DRvp) and (DRst) are first order axiomatizable in the language of valued fields, and so are the classes of semitame, deeply ramified and gdr fields of fixed characteristic. \end{proposition} We will give the proof at the end of Section~\ref{sectdr}.
+\pars We note: \begin{proposition} The properties (DRvg), (DRvp) and (DRst) are first order axiomatizable in the language of valued fields, and so are the classes of semitame, deeply ramified and rdr fields of fixed characteristic. \end{proposition} We will give the proof of this proposition and of almost all results that we will describe now in Section~\ref{sectdr}.

+Let us mention at this point that it has been conjectured that the elementary theory of the perfect hull of $\F_p((t))$ is decidable, but no proof has been given so far.
+As a perfect valued field of positive characteristic, it is semitame, and understanding its valuation theory and in particular its defects may lay the basis for a future proof.
+Mastering the defect has already shown to be an efficient tool to prove results on local uniformization and the model theory of valued fields, as demonstrated in \cite{[KK1], [KK2], [K3], [K7]}.

 \parm The notion of ``semitame field'' is reminiscent of that of ``tame field''.
 Let us recall the definition of ``tame''.
 For the purpose of this paper we will slightly generalize the notion of ``tame extension'' as defined in \cite{[K7]} (there, tame extensions were only defined over henselian fields).
-An algebraic unibranched extension $(L|K,v)$ will be called \bfind{tame} if every finite subextension $E|K$ of $L|K$ satisfies the following conditions: \sn $ $ \sn A henselian field $(K,v)$ is called a \bfind{tame field} if its algebraic closure with the unique extension of the valuation is a tame extension, and a \bfind{separably tame field} if its separable-algebraic closure is a tame extension.
+A unibranched extension $(L|K,v)$ will be called \bfind{tame} if every finite subextension $E|K$ of $L|K$ satisfies the following conditions: \sn $ $ \sn A valued field $(K,v)$ is called a \bfind{tame field} if it is henselian and its algebraic closure with the unique extension of the valuation is a tame extension, and a \bfind{separably tame field} if it is henselian and its separable-algebraic closure is a tame extension.
 The absolute ramification field $(K^r,v)$ is the unique maximal tame extension of the henselian field $(K,v)$ by \cite[Theorem (22.7)]{[En]} (see also \cite[Proposition 4.1]{[K--P--R]}).
 Hence a henselian field is tame if and only if its absolute ramification field is already algebraically closed; in particular, every tame field is perfect.

 In contrast to tame and separably tame fields, we do not require semitame fields to be henselian; in this way they become closer to deeply ramified fields.
 The other fundamental difference to tame fields is that semitame fields may admit defect extensions, but as we will see in Theorem~\ref{KEindep} below, only those with independent defect.
-This justifies the hope that many of the results that have been proved for tame fields and applied to the problems we have cited in the beginning (see \cite{[K7],Khr}) can be generalized to the case of (henselian) semitame fields.
+This justifies the hope that many of the results that have been proved for tame fields and applied to the problems we have cited in the beginning (see \cite{[K7],Khr}) can be generalized (at least) to the case of henselian semitame fields.